sisl/VisionBasedAircraftDAA/src/data_generation/README.md

 # Data Generation

 ## Contents
-* **constants.py:** Contains constants for locations and aircrafts used in data generation and labeling calculations
+* **constants.py:** Contains constants for locations and aircraft used in data generation and labeling calculations
 * **generate_traffic_data.py:** Main file containing code for generating images using XPlane
 * **generate.sh and generate.ps1:** Script files that can be used for running multiple commands in a row.
 Includes example data generation commands
 * **helpers.py:** Contains helper functions for data generation